Chapter 28 BWV 70 Wachet! betet! betet! Wachet!

 A shortened version of the ritornello theme takes us to the call to awake from complacency and face the finality of our situation (bars 43-58).
 The warnings of the final hour are protracted as if depicting the drawing out of terminal breaths (bars 52-58).
 The entire text is then re-set leading to the reprise of the ritornello.

-The architecture of the aria is, then, like that of the opening chorus, less dependent upon traditional music forms than upon the shape of the text.
+The architecture of the aria is, then, like that of the opening chorus, less dependent upon traditional music forms than upon the shape of the text, an indication that it was a relatively early work.
 Imposed upon a ritornello pattern is a tripartite vocal structure which asks a question, delivers stern warnings, and then combines them.
 But the principal impression one retains is the underlying sense of unease and personal discomfiture.

 Of the four recitatives two are secco and both are for tenor.
 The theme of the first is the spirit captive within the earthly body and vulnerable to the snares of the world.
 It contains the oft quoted line ′the spirit is willing but the flesh is weak′ and the final phrase portrays the sense of ongoing despair that recognition of our human condition elicits.